Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 > The e-book is specifically aimed at .NET developers, based on version 0.9 of Typescript.

-## Corrado’s Blog
+## Corrado's Blog

 August 2013

 Corrado reviewed my free TypeScript Succinctly ebook, available from Syncfusion.

-> The book doesn’t pretend to make you a TypeScript guru but its a great introduction if you want seriously mastering it, it starts from what happens under the hood: how code is transformed into pure ECMAScript compatible JavaScript and vice versa to how to start writing some code in Visual Studio after installing the required extension.
+> The book doesn't pretend to make you a TypeScript guru but its a great introduction if you want seriously mastering it, it starts from what happens under the hood: how code is transformed into pure ECMAScript compatible JavaScript and vice versa to how to start writing some code in Visual Studio after installing the required extension.

-## Fokko’s View on ALM
+## Fokko's View on ALM

 17th June 2013